|Prince Edward County Board of Equalization|

 • Final Reassessment values effective January 1, 2015.

-• Court appoints the Board of Equalization (BOE) in January.
+• Court appoints the Board of Equalization (BOE) in January (above).

-• BOE holds formal hearings starting mid- to late January.
+• BOE holds formal hearings starting in February 2015.

 • Board of Supervisors sets tax rates in April.